March 6, 2019TECH TALK: AtScale 6.0 brings Universal Semantic Layer Benefits to Google Cloud

 This is the last post in this blog series, The Semantics of the Semantic Layer, where I discuss the seven core capabilities of a semantic layer.
 In this blog, I will dive deeper into how a semantic layer should integrate with data platforms.

-As a reminder, the following diagram shows the six core capabilities for a semantic layer.
+As a reminder, the following diagram shows the seven core capabilities for a semantic layer.
 This blog will focus on “Data Integration”, highlighted in red:

 By hiding the format, location and complexity of data, a semantic layer provides a business-friendly view of data for everyone, not just data engineers and SQL jockeys.
 Delivering a logical view of data on a variety of data platforms has its challenges, though.
 In this post, we’ll drill down on some important considerations when evaluating a semantic layer’s ability to integrate disparate data sources.